xarray-contrib/xwrf/docs/source/tutorials/index.md

 ---
 maxdepth: 2
 caption: Tutorials
-Overview.ipynb
+Overview.md
-'Treating the WRF grid with xgcm.ipynb'
+'Treating the WRF grid with xgcm.md'
-'Using metpy for WRF analysis.ipynb'
+'Using metpy for WRF analysis.md'
 ---
 ```